-This amplifier will auto-detect mains voltage at either 120VAC or 240VAC.
-At nominal 120VAC mains, the allowed operating range is 70VAC to 135VAC to allow for brownouts or power surges, and for 240VAC the operating range is 140VAC to 270VAC.
-Use only the provided AC cord or equivalent to connect to AC mains.
-Programmable Power-On Delay is available on nXe and nXp series amplifiers.
-All nX models have a fixed, non-defeatable warm-up delay of about three seconds to protect against excessive in-rush current when first powered up or when waking from sleep.
-The model number and power consumption are indicated on the back panel label placed above the AC inlet.
-To reduce the risk of ground loop hum, all sound system ground references should originate at the same AC power distribution point.
-Do not lift or remove the amplifier power cord ground pin.
+The switch mode power supply (SMPS) with active power factor correction (PFC) auto-detects nominal mains voltage from 100-240VAC, 50-60Hz.
+Operating range is from 70-270VAC.
+Use only the provided AC line cord to connect to AC mains.
+Programmable power-on delay is available on nXe or nXp models.
+All models have a fixed, non-defeatable warm-up delay of several seconds to protect against in-rush current when first powered up or when waking from sleep.
+The model number and power consumption are indicated on the side panel label near the AC inlet.
+For best performance, all sound system ground references should originate at the same AC power distribution point.
+For safety, do not lift or remove the amplifier power cord ground pin.